pontushojer/NAIBR/README.md

 # NAIBR - Novel Adjacency Identification with Barcoded Reads

 *NB!
-This is a re-factoring of the code from [raphael-group/NAIBR](https://github.com/raphael-group/NAIBR) to make the tool a bit more user-friendly and adds some additional features.*
+This is a re-factoring of the code from [raphael-group/NAIBR](https://github.com/raphael-group/NAIBR) to make the tool a bit more user-friendly and adds some additional features.
+This means that the resulting output might differ from what you would get from `raphael-group/NAIBR`.*

 ## Overview